Bureau-du-Forestier-en-chef/FMTdocs/docSiteContent/content/en/docs/_index.md

 {{% /callout %}}

 {{% callout warning %}}
-FMT uses a model structure and inputs that are very similar to the Woodstock software by Remsoft.

 **If you don't know anything about Woodstock models**, you should take some time to read about them before reading this documentation.
 You'll feel a bit lost if you don't.
 {{% /callout %}}